mediascape/euromeme/README.md

 Static assets for the Euromeme mobile web app.

+Copy the file `static/config.json.example` as `static/config.json` and enter locations of media.

 The assets are precompiled from `src` into `static` by running `npm run build`.
 The precompiled assets should be committed to the repository.

 ## media-api